n04x/n04x.github.io/kanto-money.md

     </li>
 </ol>

 - **Ariados** and **Beedrill** are Bug/Poison.
-They're weak to Flying, Rock, Psychic, and Fire attacks.
+They're weak to Flying, Rock, Psychic, and Fire
 - **Crobat** is a Poison/Flying type.
-He's weak to Rock, Electric, Psychic, and Ice attacks but immune to Ground moves.
+He's weak to Rock, Electric, Psychic, and Ice attacks but immune to Ground
 - **Ditto** is a Normal type.
 Because of its ability, it'll instantly transform into whichever opposing Pokémon is across from it.
 Its speed and type effectiveness depends on who's on your team.
 - **Drapion** is Poison/Dark.
-He's weak to Ground attacks but immune to Psychic moves.
+He's weak to Ground attacks but immune to Psychic
 - **Electrode** is an Electric type.
-It's weak to Ground moves.
+It's weak to Ground
 - **Ferrothorn** is Grass/Steel.
-He's 4x more susceptible to Fire attacks, weak to Fighting attacks, and immune to Poison moves.
+He's 4x more susceptible to Fire attacks, weak to Fighting attacks, and immune to Poison
 - **Forretress** is Bug/Steel.
-It's weak to Fire attacks and immune to Poison moves.
+It's weak to Fire attacks and immune to Poison
 - **Gengar** is a Ghost/Poison type.
-He's weak to Ground, Ghost, Psychic, and Dark attacks but immune to Normal and Fighting moves.
+He's weak to Ground, Ghost, Psychic, and Dark attacks but immune to Normal and Fighting
 - **Gliscor** is Ground/Flying.
-He's 4x more susceptible to Ice attacks, weak to Water attacks, and immune to Electric and Ground moves.
+He's 4x more susceptible to Ice attacks, weak to Water attacks, and immune to Electric and Ground
 - **Hypno** is a Psychic type.
-He's weak to Dark, Bug, and Ghost attacks.
+He's weak to Dark, Bug, and Ghost
 - **Magmortar** is a Fire type.
-He's weak to Water, Ground, and Rock attacks.
+He's weak to Water, Ground, and Rock
 - **Muk** and **Weezing** are Poison type.
-They're weak to Psychic attacks.
+They're weak to Psychic
 - **Nidoking** is Poison/Ground.
-He's weak to Ground, Water, Psychic, and Ice attacks but immune to Electric moves.
+He's weak to Ground, Water, Psychic, and Ice attacks but immune to Electric
 - **Nidoqueen** is Poison/Ground.
-She's weak to Ground, Water, Psychic, and Ice attacks but immune to Electric moves.
+She's weak to Ground, Water, Psychic, and Ice attacks but immune to Electric
 - **Pidgeot** is a Normal/Flying type.
-He's weak to Rock, Ice, and Electric attacks but immune to Ghost moves.
+He's weak to Rock, Ice, and Electric attacks but immune to Ghost
 - **Scizor** is Bug/Steel.
-He's 4x more susceptible to Fire attacks but immune to Poison moves.
+He's 4x more susceptible to Fire attacks but immune to Poison
 - **Scyther** is Bug/Flying.
-He's 4x more susceptible to Rock attacks, weak to Flying, Fire, Electric, and Ice attacks, and immune to Ground moves.
+He's 4x more susceptible to Rock attacks, weak to Flying, Fire, Electric, and Ice attacks, and immune to Ground
 - **Skuntank** is Poison/Dark.
-He's weak to Ground attacks but immune to Psychic moves.
+He's weak to Ground attacks but immune to Psychic
 - **Swalot** is a Poison type.
-He's weak to Psychic and Ground attacks.
+He's weak to Psychic and Ground
 - **Tentacruel** is Water/Poison.
-He's weak to Ground, Electric, and Psychic attacks.
+He's weak to Ground, Electric, and Psychic
 - **Toxicroak** is Poison/Fighting.
-He's 4x more susceptible to Psychic attacks and weak to Flying and Ground attacks.
-Because of his ability, he'll take an additional 25% damage from Fire attacks and will heal from Water attacks.
+He's 4x more susceptible to Psychic attacks and weak to Flying and Ground  Because of his ability, he'll take an additional 25% damage from Fire attacks and will heal from Water
 - **Venomoth** is Bug/Poison.
-He's weak to Flying, Rock, Psychic, and Fire attacks.
+He's weak to Flying, Rock, Psychic, and Fire
 - **Zoroark** is a Dark type.
-He's weak to Fighting and Bug attacks but immune to Psychic moves.
+He's weak to Fighting and Bug attacks but immune to Psychic

 <h2 id="blaine">Blaine</h2>
 ![blaine]({{site.url}}/assets/images/trainers/blaine.gif)